Agency-Client Relationships: What Works

 What makes for good agency-client relationships?
-ParkerWhite’s Digital Director, Richard Morrow, Senior Designer, Jethro Ames, and Account Manager, Tyson Misleh weigh in to provide insights about what makes things run smoothly from each of their respective perspective
+ParkerWhite’s Digital Director, Eric Ng, Senior Designer, Amador Jaojoco, and Account Manager, Shelby Pruitt weigh-in to provide insights about what makes things run smoothly from each of their respective perspective.

 Q. What’s the key to a good client-agency relationship from the Digital Director perspective?

 A. “A good client-agency relationship is one built on trust and reliability.
 Our clients trust us to be experts in what we do.
 That trust extends to being able to deliver on time, on budget, and to produce results.
 Also, just as with any relationship, we emphasize having honest and open communications which lead to better results.”